SCHOOL TRIP WORKSHOPS

 Curriculum Points:

-- speed and the quantitative relationship between average speed, distance and time (speed = distance ÷ time)
+- Speed and the quantitative relationship between average speed, distance and time (speed = distance Ă· time).

-- forces: associated with deforming objects; stretching and squashing – springs; with rubbing and friction between surfaces, with pushing things out of the way; resistance to motion of air and water
+- Forces: associated with rubbing and friction between surfaces, with pushing things out of the way; resistance to motion of air and water.

 Clawsome Classification